peterigz/timelinefxlib/readme.md

 				uint32_t frame = uint32_t(p.image_frame);
 				//frame must be within the bounds of the animation assert(frame >= 0 && frame < e.properties.image->animation_frames);

+				//Set the image handle.
+It will differ from renderer to renderer how you access the right frame of animation.
+Here the pointer always points to the first frame, and then
-				//Cast the image->ptr to the appropriate type for the renderer to get at the
+				//we can just add the current frame to the pointer to get the correct frame SetImageHandle(*(static_cast<QulkanImage*>(e.properties.image->ptr) + frame), e.current.image_handle.x, e.current.image_handle.y);
-				//animation frames.
-In this case it's an AnimationFrames struct which contains a list of indexes
-				//where to lookup each texture representing each frame of animation qulkan::AnimationFrames* af = static_cast<qulkan::AnimationFrames*>(e.properties.image->ptr);
-				//Get the image of the current frame of animation qulkan::QulkanImage &image = particle_textures->GetImage(af->images[frame]);

-				//Set the image handle
-				SetImageHandle(image, p.handle.x, p.handle.y);
-				//Add the particle frame of animation quad to the renderer for the next render pass
-				//at the particle position/rotation/scale
-				render_layer->DrawSprite(image, tweened.position.x, tweened.position.y, tweened.rotation, tweened.scale.x, tweened.scale.y);
+				//Add the particle frame of animation quad to the renderer for the next render pass at the particle position/rotation/scale render_layer.DrawSprite(*(static_cast<QulkanImage*>(e.properties.image->ptr) + frame), tweened.position.x, tweened.position.y, tweened.rotation, tweened.scale.x, tweened.scale.y);
 			}
 		}
 	}